futurepress/epubjs-rn/README.md

 * `theme`: Name of the theme to apply, such as `light`
 * `fontSize`: CSS override for font size of theme
 * `stylesheet`: Link to css stylesheet containing themes
+* `script`: Url for a javascript file to be injected into the view
 * `backgroundColor`: backgroundColor for the views

 Using a local file server